 Branches: Executive–president, vice president, prime minister, cabinet.
 Legislative–parliament.
 Judicial–Magistrates’ Courts, High Court, Court of Appeals (Constitutional Court), Supreme Court.

 Political parties: 38 registered parties.
-Major political parties include the National Resistance Movement (NRM, the ruling party), Forum for a Democratic Change (FDC), Democratic Party (DP), Conservative Party (CP), Justice Forum (JEEMA), and Uganda People’s Congress (UPC), among others.
+Major political parties include the National Resistance Movement (NRM, the ruling party), National Unity Platform (NUP), Forum for Democratic Change (FDC), Democratic Party (DP), Conservative Party (CP), Justice Forum (JEEMA), Uganda People’s Congress (UPC), among others.

 National holiday: Independence Day, October 9.